bcgov/nr-polaris-docs/DEPLOY.md

 **Prerequisites:**

 - the build artifact has been built by the build-release workflow (see above: 1.
 Trigger a development build)
-- there exists an open pull request for the target branch to merge to `main`
+- the target branch is `main`; or there exists an open pull request for the target branch to merge to `main` without merge conflicts
-- there are no merge conflicts

 **Trigger a deployment to the dev and test environments:**

 1. Go to the **Actions** tab in your GitHub repository.
-2. Select the Deploy workflow.
+2. Select the `Run Deploy` workflow.
-3. Select the branch to deploy.
+3. Select the branch to deploy and the target environment
 4. Click **"Run workflow"** to start deployment.
 5. Click the link to the deployment job in the workflow logs to view the deployment job progress.
+6. The workflow will automatically deploy to development.
+7. If the deployment is targeted for test, the workflow will pause for approval before proceeding with the deplyoment to test.

 ### 3. **Trigger a release build**